 Before the Internet, pirating software required strenuous efforts.
 Disks had to be exchanged physically through the mail and on the streets.
-Physical software piracy still exists, especially in third world countries.
+Physical software piracy still exists, especially in third-world countries.
 Today As technology continues to advance, software piracy is becoming more prevalent.
 Today, software piracy has moved from the streets to the Web.

-5 Steps to Prevent Software Piracy
+5 Steps on Prevent Software Piracy

 - Use a license key to activate your application.
 We’ve used Keygen.sh with good success.

-- Go to Google and look for pirated version of your application.
+- Go to Google and look for a pirated version of your application.
 Submit a DMCA request to have the URL or Site removed from the Google search index.
 This is a powerful way to reduce the discovery and download of the pirated version of your application.

 - Last but not least, push updates more frequently with updated features.
 Often, pirated software will not update automatically.
-These updates with new features and services can push users using pirated software to move a paid and secured version the application.
+These updates with new features and services can push users using pirated software to move a paid and secured version of the application.

 Fundamental Sources of Software Piracy

 Adobe’s Anti-Piracy Initiative indicated that over 90 percent of software sold on auction Websites is illegal.
-While P2P networking is an effective way to share files online, it is often abused and used to propagate illegal software on the Web.
+While P2P networking is an effective way to share files online, it is often abused and used to propagate illegal software or copies of software on the Web.
 According to Symantec employee Téo Adams, the rise of P2P file-sharing has made it possible to distribute and obtain the software on the Web for free (see reference 5).

 There are many risks of downloading pirated software to a computer.
 The Business Software Alliance indicates that there is a strong link between software piracy malware infiltrations and hacking.
 Malware programs can cause permanent damage to a computer, and the owner may lose sensitive data.
 According to Microsoft, P2P shared files include risks such as spyware, Trojans, and viruses.
 Those who download illegal software (without a software license) will also have limited access to upgrades to functionality, technical support, and malware protection.